manticoresoftware/manticoresearch/manual/english/Creating_a_table/Data_types.md

 Omit `id` to generate a UUID automatically.
 This works with SQL `INSERT` and `REPLACE`, native JSON insert and replace requests, and Elasticsearch-compatible `_bulk` `index` and `create` operations.
 Generated IDs use a UUIDv8-style layout and have [the same uniqueness guarantees](../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) as numeric auto-IDs.
 They are not random UUIDv4 values and must not be used as cryptographic secrets.

 SQL returns UUID IDs as strings.
-Native JSON write responses use key name `id`, while JSON search and Elasticsearch-compatible responses use `_id`.
+For UUID-ID tables, native JSON write responses use key name `id`, while JSON search and Elasticsearch-compatible responses use `_id`.

 UUID IDs can be used in equality and `IN` filters and to identify documents in `REPLACE`, `UPDATE`, and `DELETE`. `INSERT` rejects an ID that already exists; use `REPLACE` to overwrite the document with that ID.
 After an `INSERT` or `REPLACE` on a UUID-ID table, `LAST_INSERT_ID()` and `@@session.last_insert_id` return the UUID IDs of the affected documents.